takelwerk/takelage-doc/doc/tools/rake.md

 Lots of takelage Rakefiles are shared as [bit](../tau/tau_bit.md) components.
-They can be added to a project if needed but no project needs all Rakefile.
+They can be added to a project if needed but no project needs all Rakefiles.

 Some of takelage's Rakefiles are parametrized and outsource the heavy work to library files